 What is clear is that change is needed to prioritize safer alternatives for Canadians struggling with chronic pain.
-As experts in musculoskeletal health, Canada’s chiropractors can play a bigger role in reducing over-reliance of opioids, starting with the conservative management of MSK conditions.
+As spine, muscle and nervous system experts, health, Canada’s chiropractors can play a bigger role in reducing over-reliance of opioids, starting with the conservative management of musculoskeletal conditions.

 January 30, 2017 – The CCA applauds Health Canada’s action to address the opioid crisis.

 January 30, 2017 – 2017 Draft Recommendations for Use of Opioids in Chronic Non-Cancer Pain